holmesrichards/clock/LED.md

 # LED notes

 On the breadboard, there is some modulation of the 12 V rail with clock pulsing.
-Oddly it's seen only every fifth clock pulse (with 4 pulses per beat and N=16, etc.) It goes away when the LEDs are removed.
+It goes away when the LEDs are removed.
 On the breadboard the beat LED is green and the rest are red, and the green LED has a decidedly larger effect than the reds.
-With green disconnected the effect is there but very small, hard to quantify in the noise.
+With green disconnected and red connected the effect is there but very small, hard to quantify in the noise.
 With green connected the modulation is about 10 mV.

 RL = 470R for the green and 3.3k for the reds.
 Voltage drop across RL is 2.8 V for green and 3.2 V for red, so green is drawing 6 mA and red are drawing 1 mA each.